jcold/leptos-context-not-disposed/README.md

-# Leptos Counter Example
+# Leptos Bug Reproduction

-This example creates a simple counter in a client side rendered app with Rust and WASM!

-## Getting Started

-See the [Examples README](../README.md) for setup and run instructions.
+This example demonstrates a bug in Leptos where a context is not disposed of when its owner is destroyed.

 ## Quick Start